tomokr/SalaryPrediction/README.md

 Now Gradient boosting is the best.

-## Turning Gradienst boosting model
+## Turning Gradient boosting model
 I tried tuning the number of estimators.

 | # of estimators | MSE | Std |